ashkan-abbasi66/OCT-denoising-package/Readme.md

-# Private Notes

-- Use `Typora` software to edit this file
-- List of available methods and their reference and citations should be added
-- Please keep it as simple as possible and extend it as you want.
--

 # 3D Retinal OCT Denoising Package

 This is a flexible and easy to use package for 3-D denoising of retinal optical coherence tomography (OCT) images.
 It is also equipped with some facilities to quantitatively assess the quality of denoising.